 - Read social media/online news – 39%

 - Online shopping – 28%

 - Ordered a meal – 27%

 - Bathroom visits – 24%

 When asked about the factors they dislike about conducting a video call, respondents cited feeling “exhausted” during video calls (32%).
-Being ‘camera-ready’ was also identified as a key issue: 30% of Indians dislike having to “get ready” for video calls and 27% of respondents don’t like seeing themselves on camera.
-Lastly, respondents noted distractions were a challenge with video calls — nearly half (45%) of respondents felt others focus on their looks, 33% cited not feeling heard during video calls and 31% respondents found it difficult to understand if others were engaged or not.
+Being ‘camera-ready’ was also identified as a key issue: 30% of Indians dislike having to “get ready” for video calls, and 27% of respondents don’t like seeing themselves on camera.
+Lastly, respondents noted distractions were a challenge with video calls — nearly half (45%) of respondents felt others focus on their looks, 33% cited not feeling heard during video calls and 31% of respondents found it difficult to understand if others were engaged or not.

-“Since the start of the pandemic we’ve witnessed the widespread adoption of video conversations across personal and professional engagements.
+“Since the start of the pandemic, we’ve witnessed the widespread adoption of video conversations across personal and professional engagements.
 As the survey results revealed, there is still work to do to make virtual interactions as seamless and effective as in-person conversations,” said Umesh Sachdev, CEO and co-founder of Uniphore.
 “There is a clear need for additional tools and capabilities to enhance higher degrees of people-to-people understanding.
-Through AI and automation technology, companies and business leaders can create better experiences for customers, pick up on nonverbal cues that they may have missed, and provide insights using data that is decipherable and actionable.”
+Through Conversational AI and automation technology, companies and business leaders can create better experiences for customers, pick up on nonverbal cues that they may have missed, and provide insights using data that is decipherable and actionable.”

 Consumers Are Ready to Embrace AI to Improve Meeting Experience